 If you have a change in circumstances during your lease term and need to hand back your car early, you will need to get in contact with the finance company and organise it through them.
 In most cases, you will have to pay an early termination fee to them which is normally 50% of the total remaining rentals left.

 If it is nearing the end of your lease term and you would like to extend your contract, you will need to contact the lease company.
 They may be able to extend your contract, but this may not be available with all finance companies.

 If have any more questions about returning your lease vehicle, don’t hesitate to get in contact with us – we will be happy to help.
-You can give us a call on 0345 350 3776, send an email to email@example.com or send us a message on our live chat service!
+You can give us a call at 0345 350 3776, send an email to firstname.lastname@example.org or send us a message on our live chat service!